 FOR A MORE IN-DEPTH EXPLANATION OF WATER-BASED INKS, CHECK OUT

 Plastisol inks are the industry standard.
 They lay on top of the garment fabric and are versatile to the point of working, to varying degrees, on nearly all fabrics.
 Plastisol inks are ideal for printing vibrant prints, but can be used in different ways.
 To achieve vibrant ink colors on dark and specialty fabrics, it is usually necessary to print an underbase of white ink and then print the bright color on top of that underbase.
 For example, when printing a bright yellow ink on a black shirt with plastisol inks, this is a 2-color print: (color 1) White underbase + (color 2) Yellow overprint.
 It’s like painting a black wall yellow.
 You’re going to need a primer or more than one coat to make the yellow completely opaque.

 (VP) VINTAGE PLASTISOL INKS

 Vintage printing with plastisol inks is used to achieve a more subtle print.
 To achieve a vintage print, we remove the white underbase from the equation and only print a single coat of the final ink color directly onto the garment.
-For example, when printing a yellow ink on a black shirt a vintage print is a 1-color print and the end result will be more of a ”vintage” or “faded” print.
+For example, when printing a yellow ink on a black shirt, a vintage print is just a 1-color print.
+The end result will have more of a ”vintage” or “faded” look.
 Vintage plastisol inks are not recommended when trying to match specific Pantone ink colors.